 2021 — Regulation (EU) 2021/468

 Acting on that opinion, the European Commission adopted Commission Regulation (EU) 2021/468 of 18 March 2021, amending Annex III of Regulation (EC) No 1925/2006.
 It placed "preparations from the leaf of Aloe species containing hydroxyanthracene derivatives" on the prohibited list (Part A of the Annex).
-In practice, the target was aloe leaf preparations that still contained aloin and its HAD relatives — not the purified inner-leaf gel.
+In practice, the target was aloe preparations that still contained aloin and its HAD relatives — not aloe that had been purified to remove them.

 November 2024 — the court annulment (Case T-189/21)

 The regulation was challenged in court.
 On 13 November 2024 the General Court of the Court of Justice of the European Union ruled in Case T-189/21, Aloe Vera of Europe BV v Commission, and annulled the relevant entry.
 Across the linked judgments, the court struck down the restriction for all of the substances concerned except danthron, finding that the Commission had exceeded its powers and had not properly demonstrated that the "preparations" posed a risk to consumers.
-National bodies such as Germany's Federal Institute for Risk Assessment (BfR) nonetheless continue to advise caution about whole-leaf aloe products.
+National bodies such as Germany's Federal Institute for Risk Assessment (BfR) nonetheless continue to advise caution about aloe products that still contain their anthraquinones.

 Where this leaves aloe vera supplements today

 The entire legal back-and-forth has been about aloe preparations that contain aloin and other HADs.
-It has never been about the clear inner-leaf gel once the aloin has been removed.
+It has never been about aloe once the aloin has been removed.

-- Freeze-dried aloe — gently removes the water from inner-leaf gel, leaving a concentrated powder for capsules.
+- Freeze-dried aloe — gently removes the water from purified aloe gel, leaving a concentrated powder for capsules.
 Because aloe gel is mostly water, this concentrates the naturally occurring components, including aloe polysaccharides such as acemannan.

-So both the source and the processing method matter when you read a label.
+So both the purification and the processing method matter when you read a label.

 A separate EU rule: health claims